Air Quality Pollutants

 Pollutant Sources

 There are many sources of indoor air pollution in any home.
 These include combustion sources such as oil, gas, kerosene, coal, wood, and tobacco products; building materials and furnishings as diverse as deteriorated, asbestos-containing insulation, wet or damp carpet, and cabinetry or furniture made of certain pressed wood products; products for household cleaning and maintenance, personal care, or hobbies; central heating and cooling systems and humidification devices; and outdoor sources such as radon, pesticides, and outdoor air pollution.
-Even though most of the pesticides fuel the issue of air pollution, you need to control and prevent pests.
-Therefore it is best to go for pest control services like Pest Control Burlington which offers healthy, comfortable, and environmentally friendly pest control solutions

 Living organisms like mould, bacteria, dust mites, mildew, fungi, bacteria, viruses, dust, soil, pollen, pet dander, dust are known as biological IAQ contaminants.
 The importance of mould as an indoor air pollutant has grown significantly in recent years.